stevenvar/OCaLustre/README.md

   c := b + a
 ```

-Note that scenarios where flows mutually depend on each others (ie. causality loops) are rejected during compilation :
+Note that scenarios where streams mutually depend on each others (ie. causality loops) are rejected during compilation :

 ```ocaml
 let%node causloop () ~return:(a,b) =